Willy Redstone: England

 In August 1914 he joined the French army, but was back at the Alhambra a year later, having been discharged in December as disabled, following an accident during the retreat from Belgium, which had far-reaching consequences for his newborn son George — with the outbreak of WWII he was posted as a deserter and papers served for his extradition despite only living in the country for few months as a baby, and not speaking a word of French.

-When Charlot left the Alhambra, Redstone found employment with Grossmith and Laurillard, conducting To-Night's the Night, Theodore and Co, and Yes, Uncle!. and it may have been around this time that he was associated with concert and stage personalities Leslie Henson, Tom Walls, Alice Delysia, Mistinguett, Maurice Chevalier, and C. B. Cochran.
+When Charlot left the Alhambra, Redstone found employment with Grossmith and Laurillard, conducting To-Night's the Night, Theodore and Co, and Yes, Uncle!. and it may have been around this time that he was associated with concert and stage personalities Leslie Henson, Tom Walls, Alice Delysia, Mistinguett, Maurice Chevalier and Charles CCochran.

 Songs composed around this time include Marche des gavroches (March of the Ragamuffins, 1916) with words by L. Boyn and Pierre Forgettes.
 It was during the run of Yes, Uncle! that he was recalled to the French army to act as an Agent, and interpreter with the American forces.
 Two years later he was back with Grossmlth and Laurillard to conduct Kissing Time at the Winter Garden.
 He was then commissioned to write the music for A Night Out.

-He was for a time at Daly's Theatre with The Maid of the Mountains starring Jose Collins, and later toured with that production.
+He was for a time at Daly's Theatre with The Maid of the Mountains starring José Collins, and later toured with that production.

 Redstone wrote a song Were You the Only Girl in the World, which he sold to London publisher Bert Feldman for £5 (some references say five guineas — £5/5s.), thereupon losing all rights to his composition.
 Nat D. Ayer took the song, changed the verses, and as If You Were the Only Girl (In the World) it was used in the revue The Bing Boys on Broadway and became a "hit".